Academic Misconduct Allegation

 It will outline the alleged misconduct, any evidence, and a proposed outcome (e.g., a warning or resubmission).

-2. Book an Appointment with SSA Advocacy Services
+2. Book an Appointment with Swinburne Advocacy Service

 Contact us to get independent advice and explore your options.
 We can help you draft a written response and decide on the best course of action.